antarctica/lantern/docs/dev.md

 > [!WARNING]
 > As with all security tools, Bandit is an aid for spotting common mistakes, not a guarantee of secure code.
-> In particular this tool can't check for issues that are only be detectable when running code.
+> In particular this tool can't check for issues that are only detectable when running code.

 ### Markdown